katblankart/katblankart.github.io/_pages/workinprogress.md

 - [**Blankart KE**, Lichtenberg FR.
 The Effects of Off-label Drug Use on Disability and Medical Expenditure.
 National Bureau of Economic Research; 2022.](https://www.nber.org/papers/w30440)

 - **Insurance Barriers and Inequalities in Health Care Access: Evidence from dual practice** with Eva Goetjes.
+Major revision requested.

 ## Innovators & innovation policy in health care